 How can I help my patients deter, detect, and defend against medical identity theft?

-You can order the FTC’s consumer brochure, Medical Identity Theft (www.ftc.gov/bcp/edu/pubs/consumer/idtheft/idt10.shtm).
+- You can provide the FTC’s brochure, Medical Identity Theft (consumer.ftc.gov/articles/0171-medical-identity-theft).
 It explains how medical identity theft occurs and how it differs from traditional identity theft, and it offers tips on how to minimize risk and how to recover if a theft occurs.
 The brochure is available in English and Spanish.
-The FTC encourages you to order free copies at http://bulkorder.ftc.gov, and to make them available to your patients.
+The FTC encourages you to print copies and to make them available to your patients.
 You also may link to the brochure, copy it, or adapt it for your website or newsletter.

 Additionally, the HIPAA Privacy and Security Rules include a number of requirements that, when followed, will substantially reduce the risk of medical identity theft.
 For example, the Privacy Rule requires HIPAA covered entities to verify the identity of persons requesting protected health information and to have reasonable and appropriate administrative, technical, and physical safeguards to protect the privacy of protected health information, like training employees on how to handle and dispose of health information, and how to keep health information physically secured.